jbreckmckye/nortis/blog/README.md

 ![DTL devkit](devkit.jpg)

-You might have heard about special blue PlayStations.
-These were for debugging rather than development and their only major difference from retail hardware is that they could play burned CD-ROMs without anti-piracy checks.
-However, at least one company sold a special kit to convert these into devkits:
+You might have heard about blue PlayStations.
+These were for QA rather than development and their only major feature is that they can play burned CD-ROMs without anti-piracy checks.
+However, at least one company sold a special kit to convert QA units into devkits:

 ![Blue devkit](devkit-blue.jpg)